JoJo & Gran Gran

 JoJo & Gran Gran is a British children's animated television series based on the semi-autobiographical picture book Jo-Jo and Gran-Gran, All in a Week by Laura Henry-Allain MBE.
-It is the first animated series to centre on a Black British family.
+It is the first animated series to focus on a Black British family.
 It first premiered on 16 March 2020 and airs on weekdays on CBeebies.
+In the United States, it was released on the Noggin streaming app 14 June 2021.
+The series moved to Tubi after the closure of the Noggin app.

 Premise

-JoJo is an inquisitive and cheerful 4-and-a-half-year-old girl who lives in London.
+JoJo is an inquisitive and cheerful four-and-a-half-year-old girl who lives in London.
 Her loving Gran Gran looks after her while her parents work and teaches her about the many wonders of life and the world, such as cookery, friendship and her Saint Lucian heritage.

 The series also features live-action interviews with real children, which accompany the animated segments, and features the children discussing the topic of the episode and how it relates to their lives and families.
-Usually, this will then lead to them performing a related activity, such as cooking a particular dish or painting.
+Normally, this will then lead to them performing a related activity, such as cooking a particular dish or painting.